 • Switching to condiment pumps rather than packets

 • Requesting suppliers use cardboard packaging rather than plastic

 • Educating on sustainable fish sourcing at our penguin and sea lion

 • Recycling batteries

 • Offsetting carbon footprint by tree planting in leisure area

-• Develop education programmes to provide opportunities for environmental engagement
+• Developing education programmes to provide opportunities for environmental engagement

-• Recycle more single use plastic on site by investigating schemes such as reverse vending
+• Recycling more single use plastic on site by investigating schemes such as reverse vending